aridjayarecipes/cutesrecipes.web.app/content/post/2099-easiest-way-to-make-ultimate-cheesy-banana-chickpeas-paratha-with-peanut-chutney.md

 Cheesy banana chickpeas Paratha with peanut chutney is one of the most favored of current trending meals on earth.
 It is appreciated by millions daily.
 It is easy, it's fast, it tastes delicious.
 They're fine and they look fantastic.
 Cheesy banana chickpeas Paratha with peanut chutney is something that I've loved my entire life.

 A satisfying, plant-based treat with plenty of fiber.
 Learn how to make Chicken Paratha Roll with White Sauce (Chatni).
 Very easy step by step video recipe.
-Enjoy this homemade roll paratha with it's special white sauce and ketchup.
+Enjoy this homemade roll paratha with it&#39;s special white sauce and ketchup.

 To begin with this recipe, we have to prepare a few components.
 You can have cheesy banana chickpeas paratha with peanut chutney using 13 ingredients and 5 steps.
 Here is how you cook that.